Reforms of the Hongwu Emperor: Land reform

 Longsheng Rice Terrace in Guangxi.
 For the Hongwu Emperor, agriculture was the main source of the country's wealth.

 The Hongwu Emperor believed that agriculture was the primary source of wealth and that there was a direct correlation between peasants and the state, which owned the land.
-He aimed to establish a patriarchal peasant monarchy, centered around the lives of the people living in peasant communes.
-The Emperor firmly believed that if every man had a field and every woman had a loom, all hardships would disappear.
+The government's motto was "encouraging agriculture and restraining commerce" (zhongnong yishang).
+The Emperor aimed to establish a patriarchal peasant monarchy, centered around the lives of the people living in peasant communes.
+He firmly believed that if every man had a field and every woman had a loom, all hardships would disappear.
 This ideal was not reflected in reality as the wealthy held a disproportionate amount of land ownership and often found ways to evade paying taxes.
-In fact, during the final years of the Yuan dynasty, the land tax revenue dropped to zero.
+During the last years of the Yuan dynasty, land tax revenues had virtually disappeared.

 The Hongwu Emperor attempted to transfer land into state ownership.
 During the wars that led to the establishment of the Ming state, there was a significant expansion of state ownership of land.
 This included land that had previously been owned by the state during the Yuan and Song empires, which was now returned to the government, as well as land that was confiscated from opponents of the new dynasty.
 In Jiangsu and Zhejiang, regions that had supported the Hongwu Emperor's enemies during the wars, all private land was seized and former landowners were forced to relocate to the north.
-After becoming emperor, the Hongwu Emperor resettled 14,300 wealthy families from Zhejiang and the Nanjing hinterland from their estates to Nanjing.
+After ascending the throne, the Hongwu Emperor resettled 14,300 wealthy families from their estates in Zhejiang and the Nanjing hinterland to Nanjing.
 The vast properties of Buddhist monasteries, which had owned three-fifths of the land in Shandong province during the Yuan dynasty, were also confiscated.
-Additionally, 3,000 Buddhist and Taoist monasteries were abolished, 214,000 Buddhist and 300,000 Taoist monks and nuns were returned to secular life, and monasteries were reduced to one with a maximum of two monks in each county.
+Additionally, 3,000 Buddhist and Taoist monasteries were abolished, 214,000 Buddhist and 300,000 Taoist monks and nuns were returned to secular life, and monasteries were reduced to one per county, each with a maximum of two monks.
 School grounds and land designated for the provision of officials were also under state ownership.
 Overall, the state owned two-thirds of cultivated land, with private land being more prevalent in the south and the majority of land in the north being state-owned.